cheokhee/cheokhee.github.io/_drafts/my-hadoop-journey.md

 title: My Hadoop journey
 ---

 Hadoop is a big subject.
-I am going to approach it this way:
+I am going to approach it one small bite at a time.

-1. Do some hands-on work
-2. Find out what I just did

 ##Prerequisites